snigo/color/README.md

 #### `sRGBColor.saturation`

-Returns the color saturation value of HSL representation **as number**.
+Returns the color saturation value of HSL model **as number**.
 Number in [0...1] range, where 0 is completely desaturated color and 1 - fully saturated color.

 ```js